How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 If we want to look at chart types in action, let’s go over how to make a dashboard that includes a chart that looks at the number of transactions per hour and see what works and what doesn't.

-Now let’s take a look at the same transactions per hour through the lens of a pie chart.
+Now, let’s take a look at the same transactions per hour through the lens of a pie chart.
 With this chart, we are unable to glean any useful insights.
-Not only are there too many values in the dimension, but these numbers do not makeup parts of a whole:
+Not only are there too many values in the dimension, but these numbers do not make parts of a whole:

-We can see in these examples above how choosing the right chart makes a huge difference in presenting data, therefore, you should keep this in mind all the time.
+We can see in these examples above how choosing the right chart has a major impact on presenting data.
+Therefore, you should keep this in mind all the time.

 4. Avoid Being Misleading

-Only including positive results: Only including positive or well-performing KPIs in your dashboards can lead to a very misleading analysis.
-Bad results are a part of the performance and it is fundamental to include them to learn and improve.
+Only including positive results: Singling out positive or well-performing KPIs can lead to a very misleading analysis.
+Bad results are a part of the performance; including them to learn and improve is fundamental.
 If someone looking at the dashboard only sees the good performance, then he or she will be misled into believing that everything is going great.
 The important thing is to stay focused on the general goals of the analysis and include the data that will allow you to extract the most accurate and useful conclusions.

-Providing context: On the same note as including only positive results, not providing context to your data is another way in which your dashboard could become misleading.
-A common case in which this could happen is when showing a data trend going up or down without providing a longer period of time to understand if this is positive or negative.
-To avoid this from happening ensure that the bigger picture is always included so the data can be put into perspective in an accurate way.
+Providing context: On the same note as including only positive results, not providing context to your data is another way in which your analysis could become misleading.
+A common case in which this could happen is when showing a data trend going up or down without providing a longer period to understand if this is positive or negative.
+To avoid this from happening, ensure that the bigger picture is always included so the data can be accurately put into perspective.

 5. Give Your Numbers Context

-Expanding on the point above, when generating a dashboard context is key for success.
-Providing a bigger picture of the data presented in your dashboard allows for a better understanding and analysis outcome.
-For example, imagine you are building a social media dashboard and you include a box that says “58 new followers in the past 30 days”.
-If someone looks at this number they can be happy about the follower increase and the strategy being implemented to target new people.
-However, if you provide some context and realize that the previous period had 300 new followers, then the 58 don’t look that positive anymore.
+Expanding on the point above, when generating a dashboard, context is key to success.
+Providing a bigger picture of the data allows for a better understanding and analysis outcome.
+For example, imagine you are building a social media dashboard, and you include a box that says “58 new followers in the past 30 days”.
+If someone looks at this number, they can be happy about the follower increase and the strategy being implemented to target new people.
+However, if you provide some context and realize that the previous period had 300 new followers, the 58 no longer look that positive.
 In this case, providing context to your numbers can lead to an improved decision-making process and better outcomes.
-By giving context to the followers metric, the user can understand that something is not going well with the strategy and dig deeper to find the reasons.
+By giving context to the followers' metrics, the user can understand that something is not going well with the strategy and dig deeper to find the reasons.

 6. Don’t Forget About Color Theory

 We could write books on color theory, but luckily, that has already been done.
-For a great resource for which colors work together the better, and which emotions they convey, check out this comprehensive guide on color for designers.
+For a great resource for which colors work together better and which emotions they convey, check out this comprehensive guide on color for designers.

-One thing to take into consideration when selecting your colors is that roughly 8% of men and 0.5% of women are colorblind.
-The vast majority of people who fall into this category are what is called color impaired.
-This means that they can perceive color, but cannot distinguish different shades of that color.
+One thing to consider when selecting your colors is that roughly 8% of men and 0.5% of women are colorblind.
+The vast majority of people who fall into this category are what is called color-impaired.
+This means that they can perceive color but cannot distinguish different shades of that color.

 Avoid overlapping shades of colors that have similar brightness values.
 For an example of what not to do, take a look at the example below: the reds and pinks totally clash, making it not only ugly but unusable for color-blind readers: